yiwan330445/rcc/docs/recipes.md

 # Tips, tricks, and recipies

-## How pass arguments to robot from CLI
+## How pass arguments to robot from CLI?

 Since version 9.15.0, rcc supports passing arguments from CLI to underlying robot.
 For that, you need to have task in `robot.yaml` that co-operates with